kmussar/DNA_Analysis_CodeAcademy/README.md

 2. Take a DNA string and split it into a list of codons
 3. Iterate through a suspect's codon list to see how many of their codons match the sample codons.
 4. Pick the right suspect to continue the investigation on.

-My thoughts - 3 codons is not nearly enough to match DNA samples... but, regardless, here is the program: